Smoke Detector Services in San Antonio

 One of the most overlooked safety devices in your home is a smoke detector.
-There are two basic types of smoke detector system: one that has smoke detector wiring that issues a signal to a monitored fire alarm system; or smoke alarms, which issue a local audible and/or visual alarm from the detector itself.
+Simply put, a smoke detector is a device that is used to detect smoke.
+There are basically two types of smoke detector systems, one that has smoke detector wiring that issues a signal to a monitored fire alarm system and the other, known as smoke alarms, generally issue a local audible and/or visual alarm from the detector itself.

+Smoke detectors are typically housed in a disk-shaped plastic enclosure, but the shape may vary by manufacturer or product line.
 Most smoke detectors work either by optical detection (photoelectric) or by physical process (ionization), while others use both detection methods to increase sensitivity to smoke.
-Smoke detector wiring can be powered by a central fire alarm system, which uses a battery backup.
-However, single family detached and multi-family homes often use the type of smoke alarm powered by a single disposable battery.
+Smoke detector wiring can be powered by a central fire alarm system, which uses a battery backup, or as is the case in many single family detached and multi-family homes, a smoke alarm is powered only by a single disposable battery.

+Smoke detectors are generally placed where they will do the most good.
 In the United States, most state and local laws regarding the required number and placement of smoke detectors are based upon standards established in the National Fire Prevention Association (NFPA 72) fire code.
 Laws governing the installation of smoke detectors vary from jurisdiction to jurisdiction.
-The U.S. requires smoke detectors on every habitable level and in attics that are accessible, and within the vicinity of all bedrooms.
+The United States requires smoke detectors on every habitable level and in attics that are accessible, and within the vicinity of all bedrooms.
 In Canada, it is required that a structure have a working smoke detector on every level.

 In new construction, minimum requirements are typically more stringent.
 All smoke detector wiring must be hooked directly to the electrical wiring system, be interconnected and have a battery backup.
 Some jurisdictions also require smoke detectors in stairways, main hallways and garages.